michael-haney/learning_by_doing/objects/Readme.md

 >If i feed the dog when hes hungry DONE leads to contempt If i feed the dog when hes contempt DONE loop - overeate

-PATH - GROGGY - Awake - hungry - contempt
+PATH - Groggy - Awake - hungry - contempt
 pet - let_out - feed - walk